sooheon/blog/posts/machine-natural-language-models.md

 similarities or relationships among the words in this vector.
 To humans, the words "Paris" and "Parisienne" have some semantic and syntactic relation.
 In a BOW model, the two words are exactly as orthogonal as any other pair of words.
+Similarity between documents is limited to actually sharing the same word tokens.

 ```text
 "Paris"      => [1 0 0 0 ...]